tendermint/tendermint/docs/spec/consensus/fork-accountability.md

 * F3.
 Correct Flip-flopping (Back to the past): There are some precommit messages signed by (correct) validators for value *v* in  round *r*.
 Still, *v* is not decided upon, and all processes move on to the next round.
 Then correct validators (correctly) lock and decide a different value *v'* in some round *r' > r*.
 And the correct validators continue; there is no branching on the main chain.
-However, faulty validators may use the correct precommit messages from round *r* together with a posteriori generated faulty precommit messages for round *r* to forge a block for a value that was not decided on the main chain.
+However, faulty validators may use the correct precommit messages from round *r* together with a posteriori generated faulty precommit messages for round *r* to forge a block for a value that was not decided on the main chain (Fork-Lite).